MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-sensitivity-labels.md

 7. If you create more than one label policy that might result in a conflict for a user, review the policy order and if necessary, move them up or down.
 To change the order of a label policy, select **...** for **More actions**, and then select **Move up** or **Move down**.
 For more information, see [Label policy priority (order matters)](sensitivity-labels.md#label-policy-priority-order-matters) from the overview information.

 Completing the **Create policy** configuration automatically publishes the label policy.
 To make changes to a published policy, simply edit it.
-There is no specific publish or republish action for you to select.
+There's no specific publish or republish action for you to select.

 To edit an existing label policy, select it, and then select the **Edit Policy** button: